All Episodes

 If you knew you were going into a war zone, you kind of prepare for war.

-You know, you don't go on to the battlefield and not have a strategy or not be prepared for battle.
+You know you don't go on to battlefield and not have a strategy or not be prepared for battle.

-And uh now when you step on the battlefield, the preparation is totally different because you feel like it's so many things that can't be done.
+And uh, now when you step on the battlefield, the preparation is totally different because you feel like there's so many things that can't be done.

-And it it it he thinks the game's less safe because there there are people that are not nearly as good making teams now that wouldn't have in the uh in the older days.
+And he thinks the game is less safe because there are people that are not nearly as good making teams now that wouldn't have in the older days.

 And gosh, I feel bad about this.